Wednesdaysama/evolutionary_adaptation/workflow_notebook.md

     for file in *.ufboot; do ALEobserve "$file" ; done Open the *.ale files and check the name of species!
 There are double names!
 ### 6 Computing gene trees for each candidate rooted species tree
 Need to create re-rooted species trees by ITOL first (re_root.newick).
+Check or change the species name accordingly.
 Then go to each subdirectory and run:

     nohup ALEml_undated ../re_root.newick *.ale separators="."  ::: *.ale &